hanjohansen/Flights/readme.md

 Viewer mode for secondary spectator display

 ## Deployment

-Designed to run as docker container.
-Checkout repository,
+Published as multi-arch docker image (amd64/arm64)
-then from repo-root
+Checkout repository, then from repo-root:

+for linux/amd64
 > docker compose up -d

-then browse to
+for linux/arm64
+> docker compose -f docker-compose.rpi.yaml up -d

+for other platforms you can do a build from scratch
+> docker compose -f docker-compose.local.yaml up -d

+The started container can be reached on

 >localhost:8080

-Note 1: per default port 8080 is used to map to the container.
+Note 1: per default, port 8080 is used to map to the container.
-Change docker-compose.yaml if necessary
+Change the compose file if necessary
-Note 2: docker-compose.yaml applies custom timezone!
+Note 2: All compose files apply a custom timezone!

 ## Hardware
 Designed to work on a RaspberryPi 4 (4gig version) with a